JODGEW/JODGEW/README.md

 - Also obtaining a Bachelor of Science in Computer Science at the same institution.
 - I'm deeply committed to leveraging my skills to contribute positively into the AI field.

-Currently, seeking opportunities in Machine Learning Enginner/Data Scientist!
+Currently, seeking opportunities in Machine Learning Enginner/Data Engineer!

 ### :book: GitHub Stats